 Since the 2022 BVES WMP Update, BVES made a few key updates to the main internal inspection enterprise system.
 BVES is continuing the goal to integrate all internal inspections into one central database into the current inspection application "iRestore" database.
 BVES also added a General Order 165 (GO 165) Detailed Inspections Portal, a General Order 174 (GO 174) Substation Inspection Portal, and a Vegetation Management inventory database.
 This created a reliable, searchable, comprehensive, and easily accessible database allowing BVES staff to continually meet or exceed all regulatory inspection requirements and achieve WMP inspection targets.
 Importantly, the enterprise system allows BVES to prioritize and track corrective action via work orders to inspection deficiencies and conduct trend analysis of work orders.
-The system allows management to understand the scope of work orders and ensure resources are being properly allocated to completing any outstanding work orders.
+The system allows management to understand the scope of work orders and ensure resources are being properly allocated to completing any outstanding work orders. iRestore is a customizable database that BVES can mold to meet current and future needs.
 The next update to the iRestore database will be an addition of a meter inspection portal that is expected to be completed in 2024.